Walvis Bay Private School

 -

 If the homework is not done or the teacher is not satisfied with the standard of work done, the learner will receive a negative report about the incident.
-The parents will receive an sms informing them about the work not done or not done properly, and that the learner must report for study class the following day.
+The parents will receive an SMS informing them about the work not done or not done properly, and that the learner must report for study class the following day.

 -